eshayamani/CPSC350_FA21_ASSIGNMENT6_YAMANI_MONROY/README.md

 3-
-error for option 11 when changing advisor for student bc its not removing student from advisor and issue with 0
+error for option 11 when changing advisor for student bc its not removing student from advisor and issue with 0 BUT ONLY WHEN FACULTY DOESNT HAVE AN INITIAL ADVISSEE *** THERE MAY APPEAR SEG FAULT** otherwise works perfectly <3

 4-  References: